2macs/GardenCenter-PP5/ecommerce_strategy.md

 ## Purpose

-The purpose of this document is to docueent the approach to online marketing for the garden center app.
+The purpose of this document is to document the approach to online marketing for the garden center app.
 At this point in time, the garden center is a smal, family owned business just getting started.
 The business does have a walk in revenue stream and intent is that online sales will enable the business to reach out to a wider range on nationwide customers.
+The business model is B2C, it is expected that we will primarily sell to gardeners.

 ### Who are the users